bluedotimpact/tech-lead-test/SETUP.md

 docker ps
 ```

-You should see both `swe-lead-app` and `swe-lead-postgres` running.
+You should see both `tech-lead-app` and `tech-lead-postgres` running.

 2. Check application logs: